 Well, the thing is, I agree with him 100%.
 You can't choose your gender and it would be inaccurate to teach that you can.
 For the same reason you can't choose the number of legs you have.
 If a teacher got up and told her class "you can have as many legs as you want" I'd be first in line to object.
-The Pope is right, it would be wrong to teach that gender is a choice, but that's not what schools are teaching, that's not what Biology is saying and that's also not what the genderqueer movement is about.
+The Pope is actually right; it would be wrong to teach children that gender is a choice, but that's not what schools are teaching, that's not what Biology is saying and that's also not what the genderqueer movement is about.

 The Pope seems to think that trans and genderqueer people are naturally born cisgendered (male in a man's body for instance) and then choosing to be something else.
 This is not the case at all.
 Gender does not seem to be something you can choose, but it can mismatch the typical anatomy.
 Look at the story of David Reimer, the male person who was raised female and ended up killing himself due to depression.
 Gender is an inbuilt thing and you can't easily change it.

-The Diamond study points to the genetic components involved and the work of neuroscientists like Zhou, Chung and Swaab have shown that gender is most likely determined by neural architecture, specifically the BSTc region of the brain (there are likely other factors but this seems to be a principle one).
+The Milton Diamond study points to genetic components being involved and the work of neuroscientists like Zhou, Chung and Swaab have shown that gender is most likely determined by neural architecture, specifically the BSTc region of the brain (there are likely other factors but this seems to be a principle one).

 Genderqueer people choose their gender no more than a person chooses the colour of their skin.
 In fact, many genderqueer people, given the choice, would choose not to be genderqueer as it can lead to all sorts of legal, social and cultural problems.
-Genderqueer people are often made to suffer because of their being genderqueer identity.
+Genderqueer people are often made to suffer because of their identity.

 If we replaced the word sex/gender in the Pope's words with the word blood-type then it would read "children are being taught they can choose their blood type" and that would definitely be wrong.
 But no Biologist or Biology teacher is teaching that because blood type, like gender, seems to be something you are born with.

 Granted, a very small number of people do make a mistake and decide they are genderqueer when they are not, but (as I said in my previous blog) that number is, at most, 5% of the trans community.
-95% of people are a lot happier after the transition.
+95% of people are a lot happier after transition.

 The number of people who identify as genderqueer is less than 1% i.e. the majority of children do not identify as genderqueer.
 Some boys might try makeup on and some girls might dress in army fatigues but this isn't the same thing.
 A trans person isn't just dabbling with being feminine or masculine as all children do...it's their entire life.

-But what it might do is give the genuinely genderqueer students the confidence to admit to themselves, and to others, that they are genderqueer, without feeling any shame over something which is perfectly natural.
+But what it might do is give the genderqueer students the confidence to admit to themselves, and to others, that they are genderqueer, without feeling any shame over something which is natural.
 Being genderqueer is natural in the same way having green eyes is natural.
 Uncommon, yes, but not a chosen thing.